acruz200/Scientist-Escapes-Mirror-Dimension/Scientist Escapes Mirror Dimension/Assets/Scripts/PlasmaBulletShooter_README.md

 - **shootCooldown**: Time between shots (default: 0.70f)
 - Right mouse button trigger for shooting
 - Cooldown system to prevent rapid firing
+- Visual cooldown indicator in bottom-right corner:
+  - Blue circle when gun is ready to shoot
+  - Red circle when gun is on cooldown

 ### Visual Effects
 - **showMuzzleFlash**: Toggle for muzzle flash effect